 Soils that shrink or swell are found throughout Los Angeles and surrounding cities in Southern California.
 Soils with shrink/swell potential can lead to shifting soil conditions and may result in stability problems for buildings constructed on it.

 As ground surface water content increases, soils swell and expand upward.
-As water content decreases, soils shrinks,the ground surface recedes and pulls away from the foundation.
-In particular these conditions create problems in homes with shallow foundations.
+As water content decreases, soils shrink, the ground surface recedes, and pulls away from the foundation.
+In particular, these conditions create problems in homes with shallow foundations.
 Read about Foundation Basics.

 What is the “active zone?”

 From the ground surface downward, there is a depth over which expansive soils experience a change in moisture conditions as the climate (or seasons) change.
 This results in the soils shrinking or heaving.
 This zone is 18’ deep on average.

 Expansive clay soil will swell/ expand when wet, and contract/recede when dry.
 If the foundation system is in the active zone (a shallow foundation), the foundation will expand/contract as moisture conditions change in the active zone.

 Select Fill/ Loam

 Select fill is normally defined as a sandy loam that is minimally affected by moisture variations.
 A building pad that is properly built with select fill/loam will support the foundation.
 Problems may arise if erosion occurs that affects the bearing capacity of the soil.